inaiat/kafka-crab-js/README.md

 # Kafka Crab Js

-🚧 Project in Alpha Stage: API Subject to Breaking Changes 🚧

 Kafka-Crab-JS is a powerful Node.js library that allows developers to interact with Apache Kafka using Rust programming language, seamlessly integrated with Node.js applications.
 This documentation provides an overview of the Kafka-Crab-JS library, including installation instructions, usage guidelines, and examples.

 The plugin can be found on [npm](https://www.npmjs.com/package/kafka-crab-js) and the source code is available on [GitHub](https://github.com/inaiat/kafka-crab-js).